jrash/treescaper-wrappers/README.md

 # Example worklow

-Below is a typical workflow, which was used to generate the output files in this repository.
+Below is a typical workflow to run in a bash shell.
+This was used to generate the output files in the repository.

 ```
 CLVTreeScaper -trees -f all_trees.nex -ft Trees -w 0 -r 0 -o Community -t Covariance -cm CPM -lm auto -hf .95 -lf .05 > all_trees_CovAuto.out